Coeden/Maryoeden/README.md

 - 👀 I’m interested in Software Engineering.
 - 🌱 I’m currently learning SE and I hope to become a Fullstack developer soon.
 - 💞️ I’m looking to collaborate on Different works.
-- 📫 you can reach me on Maryeden200@gmail.com
+- 📫 You can reach me on Maryeden200@gmail.com

 <!---
 Maryoeden/Maryoeden is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.